 VDI Infrastructure: Citrix vs. VMware

-Whether you're a CIO performing a cost-benefit analysis or a systems engineer looking at switching another platform, one task that often proves challenging is deciphering the differences between solutions.
+Whether you're a CIO performing a cost-benefit analysis or a systems engineer looking at switching to another platform, deciphering the differences between solutions is often challenging.
 In the VDI space, this can be quite cumbersome.

-Oftentimes, marketing teams change solution names as soon as the market gets acquainted with the previous name.
-Add on top of that new features being introduced semi-annually, and quickly, you see the VDI market experiences a high rate of change.
+Often, marketing teams change solution names as soon as the market gets acquainted with the previous name.
+Add to that new features being introduced semi-annually and quickly; you see the VDI market experiencing a high rate of change.

-To assist with this challenge, I'll be guiding you through the basic infrastructure components of VMware and Citrix's VDI solutions — and discuss how they match up against one another.
+To assist with this challenge, I'll guide you through the basic infrastructure components of VMware and Citrix's VDI solutions and discuss how they compare.

 Architectural Core Components